tallman5/typed-klipper/README.md

 # @tallman/typed-klipper

+This project is still in Alpha!

-TS interfaces for converting Klipper configuration files.
+TS classes for Klipper configurations.